Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

 \subsection{Furniture Dimensions}

-The dimensions used for designing the furniture are shown in Figure \ref{fig:3.3} with identities.
-This study evaluated two types of university furniture used in computer labs at KUET.
+The dimensions used to design the furniture are shown in Figure \ref{fig:3.3}.
+This study evaluated two types of university furniture sets used in KUET computer laboratories.
 One was a `table with adjustable chairs,' and the other was a `table with non-adjustable chairs,' both commonly used in computer labs at KUET.
-Figure \ref{fig:3.3} depicts the computer lab furniture design parameters, whereas Figure \ref{fig:3.4} shows the two furniture sets.
-As such, the study measured 11 design parameters for the two types of existing computer furniture, as described in Table \ref{tab:3.3}.
+Figure \ref{fig:3.3} depicts the computer lab furniture design parameters, and Figure \ref{fig:3.4} shows the isometric view of two existing furniture sets.
+As such, this study measured 11 design parameters of existing computer furniture.